ganeshrn/network-interfaces/README.md

 used to map the role actions to device specific provider implementations.
 Typically this value should be set in the playbook inventory for the host.

-### ansible_connection
-Configures the path to be used to store configuration backups.
-If the path specified by this role variable does not exist, the role will automatically attempt to create the directory.

-The default value is ```None```

 ### module
 The name of the modules which is same as the yang model suffix name.
 The default value is ```interfaces```